rod-trent/SOC_Score/README.md

 # SOC_Score
 Inventing the "SOC Score" for Azure Sentinel.

+**This will eventually be a Workbook for Azure Sentinel that can be viewed daily to get a pulse on workload and security concerns.

 Much like a "credit" score, security teams can perform activities to improve the number.

 How can my team improve our SOC Score?